 For daily wit & wisdom, sign up for the Almanac newsletter.

 Can insects predict the weather?
 Next time you see an insect, spider, or other “creepy-crawly,” check out what it’s doing!
-It could let you know something about the upcoming weather.
-Here’s some of the more well-known weather folklore about insects and weather!
+It could let you know something about the upcoming weather, especially the winter months.
+Here is a listing of some of the more well-known weather folklore about insects and weather!

 Insect Weather Folklore

-Observe ants, bees, hornets, crickets, and other insects.
-Their activity tells us whether the weather will be cold, warm, windy or fair!
+Observe ants, bees, hornets, crickets, houseflies, and other insects.
+Their activity tells us whether the weather will be cold, warm, windy, or fair!

-Of course, spiders are arachnids, not insects, but we’re including these creeply-crawlies here!
+Of course, spiders are arachnids, not insects, but we are including these creeply-crawlies here!
 Can spiders predict winter weather?
 What do you think?

-Observe spiders and their webs closely to gauge weather:
+Observe spiders and their webs closely to gauge the weather:

 Spiders spinning larger than usual webs is a sign of a cold winter to come.